Chapterhouse: Dune: Plot

 Back on Chapterhouse, Odrade confronts Duncan and forces him to admit that he is a Mentat, proving that he retains the memories of his many ghola lives.
 Meanwhile, Murbella collapses under the pressure of Bene Gesserit training, and realizes that she wants to be Bene Gesserit.
 Odrade believes that the Sisterhood made a mistake in fearing emotion, and that in order to evolve, they must learn to accept emotions.
 Murbella survives the spice agony and becomes a Reverend Mother.
 Odrade confronts Sheeana, discovering that Duncan and Sheeana have been allies for some time.
 Sheeana does not reveal that they have been considering the option of reawakening Teg's memory through imprinting, nor does Odrade discover that Sheeana has the keys to Duncan's no-ship prison.

 Teg is awakened by Sheeana using imprinting techniques.
 Odrade appoints him again as Bashar of the military forces of the Sisterhood for the assault on the Honored Matres.
 Odrade announces to the Bene Gesserit that Teg will lead an attack against the Honored Matres.
 She also makes clear her intention to share her memories with Murbella and Sheeana, making them candidates to succeed her as Mother Superior if she dies.
-Odrade meets with the Great Honored Matre while the Bene Gesserit forces under Teg attack Gammu with tremendous force.
+Odrade meets with the Great Honored Matre while the Bene Gesserit forces under Teg attack Gammu, and then Junction, with tremendous force.
 Teg uses his secret ability to see no-ships to secure control of the system, and victory for the Bene Gesserit seems inevitable.
 In the midst of this battle, Rebecca and the Jews take refuge with the Bene Gesserit fleet.

 Dama's chief advisor Logno assassinates Dama with poison and assumes control of the Honored Matres.
-Too late, Odrade and Teg realize they have fallen into a trap, and the Honored Matres use a mysterious weapon to turn defeat into victory, and capture Odrade.
+Too late, Odrade and Teg realize they have fallen into a trap, and the Honored Matres use a mysterious weapon, which kills without wounding, to turn defeat into victory, and capture Odrade.
 Murbella saves as much of the Bene Gesserit force as she can and they withdraw to Chapterhouse.
 Odrade, however, had planned for the possible failure of the Bene Gesserit attack and left Murbella instructions for a last desperate gamble.
 Murbella pilots a small craft down to the surface, announcing herself as an Honored Matre who, in the confusion, has managed to escape the Bene Gesserit with all their secrets.
-She arrives on the planet and is taken to the Great Honored Matre.
+She arrives on the planet and is taken to the Great Honored Matre, and taunts her.
 Unable to control her anger, Logno attacks but is killed by Murbella.